 The strategy includes:

-- Working with partners to reduce the speed and amount of water owing to hard surfaces
+- Working with partners to reduce the speed and amount of water flowing to hard surfaces

 Storing more of the water as it travels downstream